CtrlK

 Completeness

-Clearly answers both what ('Write and evaluate effective Python tests using pytest') and when ('Use when writing tests, reviewing test code, debugging test failures, or improving test coverage') with explicit trigger guidance.
+Clearly answers both 'what' (write and evaluate Python tests using pytest, covering fixtures, parameterization, mocking, async testing) and 'when' (explicit 'Use when writing tests, reviewing test code, debugging test failures, or improving test coverage').

 3 / 3